| |

 Fraser Tartan Scarf Knitting Pattern

-It is made in one long piece, knit flat (back and forth) on straight knitting needles.
+It is made in one long piece and knitted flat (back and forth) on straight knitting needles.

 A Scarf With A Woven Tartan Knitted Fabric

-This scarf is knit in colored stripes and the tartan effect is created by weaving different colored yarns through the knitted fabric.
+This scarf is knitted in colored stripes, and the tartan effect is created by weaving different colored yarns into the knitted fabric.

-You can use strands of the same colors you knit the stripes with or coordinate colors.
+You can use strands of the same colors or coordinate colors you knit the stripes with.

-I used a mix of both because I wanted to get the colors to match the Fraser Tartan from Outlander as closely as possible.
+I used a mix of both to get the colors to match the Fraser Tartan from Outlander as closely as possible.

 The yarn I used